howset/inception/DEV_DOC.md

 ## Data storing and persistence
 - That brings us to the storage, the location of which has been mentioned.
 - The storage (volume) is not managed by docker but rather bind mounts to a location in the (VM's) storage.
 Therefore, stopping and removing the conatiners (and images) wihtout touching the volume would maintain the persistence of the changes that was made.

+## Notes
+- The bonus adds links on the homepage to some of them to provide convenience, this is handled directly by the makefile.
+Without this, those services can still be accessible by writing the absolute path in the url bar of the browser.